LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

   repository [here](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service).
   Third-Party Bots connector will call the defined endpoint with the consumer message as payload.

-- Custom Endpoint service endpoint/URL must be whitelisted before configuring/starting the bot.
+- The custom endpoint domain must be whitelisted before configuring/starting the bot.
 If whitelisting is not done then the bot will not start nor will be able to perform test connection successfully.
 Please contact the Third-Party Bots team or LivePerson account representative to set this up for you.